 Lesson #1: How To Make Someone Do Something

 There is only one way in the world to get someone to do something.
 And no, it’s not by pointing a gun towards his forehead.
 It’s by making the other party want to do it.

 Well, the gun-pointing solution, or threatening someone will surely work, but it’s not a long-term solution.

 The only way I can make you buy something from me or do what I tell you to is by giving you what you want.
 And what do you want?
 I don’t know with absolute certainty but here are a few things most people desire in their lives:

-The last is of real importance for us.
-We all crave for appreciation.
+The last is of real importance to us.
+We all crave appreciation.
 This feeling is what drives the human race to move forward and keep making improvements.
 It’s what separates us from the fellow animals living alongside us.

 Lesson #2: Become Interested in Other People